-Split Old Town is a historical and cultural center in Croatia and consequently a popular travel spot for visitors from all over the world.
-During a visit to this wonderful UNESCO World Heritage city, there are a lot of exciting and beautiful things you can do: for example, you can explore the many magnificent buildings of the Diocletian’s Palace, shop at local markets, enjoy nature in the Marjan Forest Park and stroll along the picturesque promenade at the harbor.
-The attractions of Split’s old town are almost innumerable and a real highlight of every stroll through the city.
-But what are the best things to do in Split and which places you shouldn’t miss on any visit?
+Split Old Town is a historical and cultural center in Croatia and therefore a popular travel spot for visitors from all over the world.
+During a visit to this wonderful UNESCO World Heritage city, there are a lot of exciting and beautiful things you can do!
+For example, you can explore the many magnificent buildings of the Diocletian’s Palace, shop at local markets, enjoy nature in the Marjan Forest Park and stroll along the picturesque promenade at the harbor.
+The attractions of Split’s old town are almost innumerable and a real highlight of any walk through the city.
+But what are the best things to do in Split, what are the insider tips, and what are the places you shouldn’t miss on any visit?

-Split in Croatia has around 210,000 inhabitants and is, after the capital city of Zagreb, the second-largest city in the country.
-The history of the old town of Split is about 1,700 years old, and its main attraction is the Diocletian’s Palace, which was declared a UNESCO World Heritage Site in 1979.
-On top of that, many cultural events and festivals take place here, and numerous museums and exhibitions delight locals as well as travelers.
+Split in Croatia has a population of around 210,000, making it the second-largest city in the country after the capital, Zagreb.
+The historic old town of Split has a history stretching back some 1700 years, and the most important attraction is the ancient Diocletian’s Palace from 305 AD, which was declared a UNESCO World Heritage Site in 1979.
+There are many cultural events and festivals, especially in the summer, and many museums and exhibitions for locals and visitors alike.

-In the city center, especially on the many squares, you can enjoy local delicacies in the many good restaurants.
-In addition, cafés, bars and cool clubs ensure a lively nightlife and the great beaches in Split are real meeting places of the city!
-If you love shopping, you will definitely find something nice in the numerous shops and markets.
-The Marjan Forest Park, a beautiful nature reserve for hiking, walking and swimming, provides relaxation in the midst of a breathtaking landscape.
+In the car-free city center, especially in the many squares, you can enjoy local delicacies in the many good restaurants.
+Cafés, bars and many cool clubs provide a lively nightlife, and some of Split’s stunning beaches are the city’s real hangouts!
+If shopping is your thing, there are plenty of shops, boutiques and markets to choose from.
+Furthermore, the Marjan Forest Park, a beautiful nature reserve for hiking, walking and swimming, is a great place to relax in nature.

 When visiting the historic old town, there are plenty of wonderful attractions to discover.
 Some visitors come for a day trip, but many stays here longer or take a vacation to the city’s most beautiful beaches.
 Here are the best things to do in the old town of Split at a glance: